vliashenko/projectsJS/RecipeApp/README.md

 Also there is a random meal displayed each time you refresh the page and change onclick to another random meal.As was mentioned before you can add it also to your favorites .<br>
 The search bar is automatically add searched meal to your favorites, if it is in a DB ofc.<br>
 There is also an option to see the description of how the meal can be cooked by click on favorites.The modal window contains the full info of how to prepear the meal<br>
+In this application the CRUD methodology<br>
+is used, which means creation-read-update-delete.
+It is the main 4 functions to work<br> with data.<br>
 <br>
 ![RecipeApp(0)](https://user-images.githubusercontent.com/87814580/161765775-8244ba10-f477-4db3-a8dd-ca85b14f033f.jpeg)
 ![RecipeApp(1)](https://user-images.githubusercontent.com/87814580/161765779-4c1c4c30-93fa-431b-b4fe-898572a937cd.jpeg)